 In conclusion, this study presented the first meta-analysis of reliability for empathy scales in healthcare education.
 The results indicate that scales have satisfactory internal consistency but there is a confusion of scales, definitions and empathy components.
-[107]There is clearly a need to standardize research in clinical empathy with meta-reviews.
+There is evidently a need to standardize research in clinical empathy with meta-reviews[107].
 Future research should focus on standardizing scales that are used throughout healthcare education and production of consensus statements on definition of empathy and use of appropriate empathy scales.